Types of Funds

 Agency Endowment Fund

-Agency endowment funds allow nonprofit organizations, or an individual donor, to create a permanent and predictable source of funding dedicated to the organization.
+Agency endowment funds allow nonprofit organizations, or individual donors, to create a permanent and predictable source of funding dedicated to the organization.
 The agency can add to the fund over time as well as encourage individuals, organizations and businesses to make donations.

 Donor-Advised Fund

-A donor-advised fund allows the donor to make recommendations for specific charitable projects or organizations they want to support.
-However, the recommendations are subject to the approval of The Foundation’s Board of Directors.
+A donor-advised fund allows the donor to make recommendations for specific charitable organizations they want to support.

 Scholarship Fund

-Scholarship funds can be structured to benefit students at any education level, or, eligibility may be available only to students attending a specific institution or studying a single subject.
-As with funds, a scholarship fund may be established to honor a loved one.
+Scholarship funds can be structured to benefit students at any education level or eligibility may be available only to students attending a specific institution or studying a single subject.

 Acorn Fund

-Please contact us at our office to assist in planning a fund or with any questions about the above types of funds.
+Please contact us by email or call our office at (434) 793-0884 to assist in creating a fund or with any questions about the above types of funds.